patan3saro/DIANE/README.md

-# DynamicInferenceAdaptationNN
-Codebase for dynamic inference adaptation, featuring the NeuroTTA full pipeline with training, test-time adaptation, routing, calibration, and ablation studies on CIFAR-10.
-Designed to explore how neural networks can adjust at inference time to shifting data distributions.

 # Dynamic Inference Adaptation

 This repository provides the full codebase for **dynamic inference adaptation**, with the complete **NeuroTTA pipeline**.
 It investigates how neural networks can adapt their behavior **at inference time** under changing data distributions.
 The code includes training on CIFAR-10 (baseline models), Test-Time Adaptation (TTA) with dynamic neuron routing, calibration with T* for robust predictions, ablation studies to evaluate each component, and a single-cell Colab pipeline for fast reproduction.